mactsouk/d3-live/regular-user.md

 We are going to read live data from a Kafka topic using Lenses API and visualize it using D3.js The name of the Kafka topic is `...`.

+Please have in mind that that the purpose of this tutorial is not presenting the capabilities of the powerful D3.js library, but illustrating how you can use JavaScript to login and query data stored in Lenses.

 ## The implementation

 This section will present the steps needed for implementing the described